Select Language

 Passwords remain the dominant authentication mechanism, yet their management presents a critical security challenge.
 Traditional password managers create central points of failure, as evidenced by breaches like LastPass.
 Deterministic Password Generators (DPGs) have been proposed for over two decades as an alternative, generating unique passwords per site from a master secret and domain name, eliminating storage.
 However, existing DPGs suffer from significant security, privacy, and usability flaws that have prevented widespread adoption.

 This paper introduces the Multi-Factor Deterministic Password Generator (MFDPG), a novel design that addresses these shortcomings.
-MFDPG leverages multi-factor key derivation to harden the master secret, employs probabilistic data structures for secure password revocation, and uses deterministic finite automaton (DFA) traversal to comply with complex password policies.
-The result is a system that requires zero client or server-side secret storage while effectively acting as a client-side upgrade for weak password-only websites to strong multi-factor authentication.
+MFDPG leverages multi-factor key derivation to harden the master secret, employs Cuckoo filters for secure password revocation, and uses a Deterministic Finite Automaton (DFA) traversal algorithm to comply with complex password policies—all without storing any secrets client or server-side.

-• 100% Compatibility: MFDPG evaluated against the top 100 web applications.
+• Compatibility validation with the top 100 web applications.

 2. Analysis of Existing DPGs